anyaevostinar/anyaevostinar.github.io/classes/361-s25/hw-AE.md

 * Run and display an artificial ecosystem with at least two species of organisms when the `compile-run.sh` script is run, using the web-browser and Empirical library
 * Handle the toroidal spatial structure correctly (i.e. organisms don't get caught on edges and move from location to location reasonably)
-* Have well-documented and styled code
+* Have somewhat well-documented and styled code
-    * Lack of duplicate code (i.e. using inheritance) is part of being nicely styled
+    * Lack of duplicate code (i.e. using inheritance) is part of being somewhat well-styled
 * Specify in a file `README.md` what your two species of organisms are and how they interact with each other

 ### Exemplary
 Your submission should do everything from the proficient category, as well as:
 * Have starting settings that result in persistence of at least two species for a reasonable amount of time (obviously we can't test if they will persist forever, but I should be able to run your simulation for a minute or two and still see two species)
 * Have text on your webpage explaining thoroughly what the user is seeing.
 Imagine that this is a basic demonstration for the public and you are explaining this ecological dynamic.
+* Have very well-documented and styled code
+    * This requires all methods to be less than ~15 lines of code, have doc strings and inheritance to be used effectively

 ## Submitting
 You will submit your assignment by pushing your code to the GitHub Classroom repository that you start from.